 Wayne Pittman, Associate Dean

 Rick Wernoski, Executive Associate Dean

-Robert Blouin, Kim Brouwer, Moo Cho, Fred Eckel, Leaf Huang, Timothy Ives, Michael Jay, Rudy Juliano, Harold Kohn, David Lawrence, K.H.
+Sue Blalock, Robert Blouin, Kim Brouwer, Moo Cho, Stephen Frye, Leaf Huang, Timothy Ives, Michael Jay, Rudy Juliano, Alexander Kabanov, Angela Kashuba, Harold Kohn, David Lawrence, K.H.
 Lee, Jian Liu, Howard McLeod, Russell Mumper, J. Herbert Patterson, Betsy Sleath, Dhiren Thakker, Alexander Tropsha, Xiao Xiao.

-Kenneth Bastow, Susan Blalock, Stephen Caiola, Frederico Innocenti, Michael Jarstfer, Angela Kashuba, Richard Kowalsky, Andrew Lee, Rihe Liu, Mary Roth McClurg, Wayne Pittman, Ralph Raasch, Jaya Rao, Denise Rhoney, Robert Shrewsbury, Scott Singleton, Philip Smith, Dennis Williams, Tim Wiltshire, William Zamboni.
+Kenneth Bastow, Elena Batrakova, Stephen Caiola, Joel Farley, Frederico Innocenti, Michael Jarstfer, Richard Kowalsky, Andrew Lee, Craig Lee, Rihe Liu, Mary Roth McClurg, Wayne Pittman, Jaya Rao, Denise Rhoney, Robert Shrewsbury, Scott Singleton, Philip Smith, Dennis Williams, Tim Wiltshire, William Zamboni.

 Professor of the Practice